 The set is also quite dim, making it unsuitable for use in bright settings.
 Unsurprisingly, HDR support is also missing, and it’s often said that HDR is more noticeable than 4K to most viewers.
 However, HDR content remains somewhat thin on the ground, so its omission isn’t a dealbreaker in 2018.

 However, the TV’s input lag is relatively low, measuring around 27ms using the ‘PC’ mode and about 5ms higher on its standard mode.
 That is not the best we’ve seen in this space and some distance above even a very standard PC monitor, but it is still a strong result that might make the Cello TV a good pick for fans of fast-paced games.

 The integrated soundbar is nice, as it makes physical setup very quick indeed and also means that you can get away without buying a speaker system or soundbar yourself.
-However, the sound quality still doesn’t compare to high-end soundbars or proper surround sound speakers or even just a good set of wireless tv headphones.
+However, the sound quality still doesn’t compare to proper surround sound speakers or even just a good set of wireless tv headphones.

 Ultimately, the Cello offers little that distinguish it from other budget options, apart from its patriotic British branding and relatively good input lag.
 It won’t win any awards for quality, but if you’re after a low-cost 4K set, you’re not interested in HDR and you fancy supporting a local brand, then the Cello Platinum could be worth a look.